sp-a-in/q-taskboard/RECORDING.md

 # Screen Recordings

-Two recordings cover this submission.
+Three recordings cover this submission.

 ## Recording 1 — Authorization vulnerability, fix, and Comments (Part 3a)